 Images of steel cutting ceremony are copyright of Mark Gibson at the Evening Times

-On 15th October 2014 Transport Minister, Keith Brown, announced that the procurement process to build and design two new ferries for use on the Clyde and Hebrides Ferry Services network had been launched.
+On 15 October 2014, Transport Minister, Keith Brown announced that the procurement process to build and design two new ferries for use on the Clyde and Hebrides Ferry Services network had been launched.
 The ferries are being designed to provide a fully flexible year-round service for Arran and the Uig Triangle, subject to final review by CalMac Ferries Ltd, CMAL and Transport Scotland.
 The vessels they replace will be cascaded throughout the network.

-In October 2015, following a rigorous procurement process, we were delighted to announce that Ferguson Marine Engineering Ltd (FMEL) in Port Glasgow had been awarded the contract worth £97 million to build the two 102 metre ‘dual-fuel’ ferries.
-FMEL will undertake the detailed design and construction work of the new vessels in Scotland, as well as their testing, equipping, launching and delivery.
+In October 2015, following a rigorous procurement process, we announced that Ferguson Marine Engineering Ltd (FMEL) in Port Glasgow had been awarded the contract worth £97 million to build the two 102 metre dual fuel ferries.
+FMEL will undertake the detailed design and construction work of the new vessels in Scotland, as well as testing, equipping, launching and delivery.
 The first ferry is expected to enter service in early 2018, with the second vessel following a few months later.

-The contract will provide a boost for commercial shipbuilding on the Clyde and follows the shipyard’s delivery of the first two hybrid ferries for the CMAL fleet, with the third due to launch in December this year.
+The contract will provide a boost for commercial shipbuilding on the Clyde and follows the shipyard’s delivery of the first two hybrid ferries for the CMAL fleet, with the third due to launch in December 2015.